devmoments/transactional-email-chef/README.md

 # transactional-email-chef

-Recreated from Really Good Emails mockup
+Recreated from Really Good Emails

 This Transactional Email is build using HTML and CSS inlined